Uswa-Habeeb/PythonLearning/README.md

 # Python Learning
-This is the repo to track Python Learning
+This is the repo to track Python Learning.